gfunk77/ng-gif-search/README.md

 ### Misc Info

 The signal branch has some basic bootstrap styling.
+The next/prev buttons will appear only after you make an initial search.

 Then main branch is not styled.